Open Road is Diane’s new 2018 CD release.

 About Open Road:

-There is a spirit search, an integrity and a longing in the words.
+There is a spirit search, and a longing in the words.
+One reviewer said, “Every song is some kind of call to action.”
 And as well there are some exciting supporting musicians recorded here; Ani DiFranco plays on Come on Rain and sings on Shape of Your Sorrow!
 Ani’s drummer and bass player, Terrence Higgins and Todd Sickafoose, appear on most tracks, and supah lady drummer Janelle Burdell plays for Come on Rain.

 Producer Mike “Nappy” Napolitano perfectly honors this Folkgoddess’s sound between solo acoustic, acappella, and full acoustic band mixes.